 One of the Company's major challenges is to maintain and improve price competitiveness.
 The Company's customers are continually being challenged by their markets and competitors to be price competitive and they are requiring their suppliers to deliver the highest quality product at the lowest price possible.
 Currently, the Company is producing some of its motor sub-assemblies and finished products at sub-contract manufacturing facilities in China and Slovakia.
 With the acquisition of Östergrens, the Company now owns a manufacturing facility in China as well.
-The Company has increased efforts to identify opportunities where production in low cost regions can improve profitability while delivering the same high quality products.
+The Company has increased efforts to identify opportunities where production in low cost regions, including the Company's own facilities in China, can improve profitability while delivering the same high quality products.